 Caravaggio, Leonardo da Vinci, and Rembrandt were some of the most famous painters during the Italian Renaissance, and were well known for using chiaroscuro lighting in their paintings; but perhaps none were better at it than Caravaggio.
 For more on Caravaggio and his unique use of chiaroscuro lighting, check out the video below:

-The narrator of Nerdwriter1 makes an important distinction in his video on Caravaggio, which is: when people observed maestro-level chiaroscuro lighting in paintings, they must have been overwhelmed by a visceral feeling they had never felt before.
+Nerdwriter1 makes an important distinction in his video on Caravaggio, which is: when people observed maestro-level chiaroscuro lighting in paintings, they must have been overwhelmed by a visceral feeling they had never felt before.
 The clarity, level of detail, and saturation of Caravaggio’s paintings were unrivaled when compared to paintings from the dark-ages and ancient history.

 During the Renaissance period, artists from around Europe adopted chiaroscuro lighting.
 As such, chiaroscuro has become to be known as a subset art movement of the Renaissance period.